gabewolford/gabewolford/README.md

 ### MEN-Stack Application

-Designed and developed a simple responsive full-stack app hosted on Heroku with full CRUD capabilities, using Node.js, EJS, MongoDB, Mongoose, Postman, CSS, Bootstrap, Git/GitHub, Figma, and VS Code.
+Node.js, EJS, MongoDB, Mongoose, Postman, CSS, Bootstrap, Figma

 This is like Craigslist, but for the 1%.
 Users can browse and filter for luxury items such as megayachts, private jets, luxury cars, private islands, fine art, and one-of-a-kind properties.
 They can post their own listings, edit them, and leave comments on listings.